maspadaru/banking-kata/README.md

 ## ✅ Design Highlights

 - Implemented using **TDD**
-- Fully tested
+- Fully tested with clear, focused unit tests
 - Clean separation of concerns:
   - `Account` interface for business operations
   - `Transaction` model with type, amount, balance, and timestamp
-  - `StatementPrinter` for output logic
+  - `StatementFormatter` for customizable output
-  - `TransactionFormatter` for customizable formatting
+- Easily extendable (e.g., support for JSON, XML, or other output formats)
-- Easy to extend or replace output mechanisms (e.g., console, file, REST)
+- Pluggable factories for different account configurations

 ---